dudarev/policyinsights/STORIES.md

 - Message about successfully created location, program, tag
 - User may add an her image in user profile
 - User may rate a program
+- Tag page has a search for values of a tag
+- Pagination of programs on location page
+- Pagination for search of programs on tag page